 The recording is the most commonly used method to create a test.
 The basic steps are typically recorded and the test later undergoes improvements in order to suit the needs of the testing process.

-.
-In all our previous articles when we say record we meant the normal mode.
+Normal Recording mode: The default recording method is always the normal mode.
+In all our previous articles when we say record, we meant the normal mode.
 So, as we know this method uses the model of Test Objects and Runtime objects to learn and act on the AUT.

-Analog recording mode– records the exact mouse and key strokes that the user performs in relation to either the screen or AUT window.
+Analog recording mode: records the exact mouse and keystrokes that the user performs in relation to either the screen or the AUT window.
 The steps that are recorded using this method cannot be edited.

-The way this usually gets represented in a code is:
+The way this usually gets represented in code is: